Web Design

 What is Modular Web Design?

-Modular design is an approach for designing complete products by combining smaller, independent parts.
+Modular design, applicable from eCommerce to Medtech, is an approach for designing complete products by combining smaller, independent parts.
 As shown in the example above, the smaller pieces are independent of each other, but when assembled, they can form different finished products.

 The ultimate goal of modular design is breaking down large products into independent parts to use across different systems and products.